 For those who experience rejection sensitive dysphoria, normal life experiences such as rejection, criticism, or failure simply become too much to bear.
 Their responses are much more severe than would be typically expected, and can be restricting, difficult to manage, and affect quality of life.
 Sometimes, this complete dread of rejection will fuel a person to work hard to be universally liked, or they may avoid situations where they could be hurt emotionally.
-RSD can also negatively impact relationships — the belief that you are being, or will be, rejected becomes a self-fulfilling prophecy.
+This mental health condition can also negatively impact relationships – the belief that you are being, or will be, rejected becomes a self-fulfilling prophecy.

 Signs of Rejection Sensitive Dysphoria

 While no one enjoys rejection or failure, those with rejection sensitive dysphoria may exhibit symptoms such as:

 - Having an emotional outburst and getting angry when they feel rejected

 - Feeling anxious, especially in social settings

 - Avoiding social situations and other people

 - Feeling like a failure because they haven’t lived up to others’ expectations

 - Thinking about hurting themselves after experiencing rejection